Salted Chocolate Tarts ?

 With winter comes a bit of decadence, and these chocolate tarts definitely fit the mould.
 I personally like to use pure cacao paste, but the next best thing would be 70-99% cacao chocolate (Lindt makes it).
 Also, while the ground chia seeds may seem unimportant- do not omit them, as they are what binds the whole thing together.

-And hey, if hazelnuts are not your thing- just do the tartlet cases all almond.
-But I personally love the hazelnut-chocolate combo (you know, Nutella).
+And hey, if hazelnuts are not your thing, just do the tartlet cases all almond.
+But I personally love the hazelnut-chocolate combo (hint hint!
+Nutella).
 I also like to make these tartlets as a 50-50 chocolate-filling-to-hazelnut-crust ratio, but feel free to play around.
-And of course, do not forget to sprinkle a great quality salt right before serving (I favour Maldon).
+These are no chocolate soufflé, so feel free to adjust ratios such as sweetness a bit according to taste.

 p.s. the chocolate filling is also pretty amazing on (warm) toast.
 Fairly similar in taste to the Dutch hagelslag (chocolate sprinkles).

-3/4 cup hazelnut flour
+- 3/4 cup hazelnut flour

-1 1/2 cup almond flour
+- 1 1/2 cup almond flour

-1/4 tsp fine sea salt
+- 1/4 teaspoon fine sea salt

-1/3 cup + 1 TBS grapeseed oil
+- 1/3 cup + 1 TBS grapeseed oil

-1 TBS water
+- 1 tablespoon water

-for the chocolate filling
+For the chocolate filling

-a few pinches of high quality salt (I use Maldon) to garnish before serving
+- a few pinches of high quality salt I use Maldon to garnish before serving